Pankiev/text-matching-service/README.md

 If we want to dynamically scale system horizontally based on current demand it would be better to use kubernetes instead of docker-compose

-Make sure the 80 port is opened, you have running docker engine and enough RAM space (available for docker containers.
+Make sure the 80 port is opened, you have running docker engine and enough RAM space (about 5GB, mostly consumed by cassandra nodes) available for docker containers.
 Run script `deployments/deploy-local-cluster.sh` in order to deploy:

 - A nginx proxy/load balancer
 - Two instances of text-matching service